 so you can receive DOJOs for your hard work!

-Here are 2 pieces of work from Scarlett, from the 'Finding Out' section.
+Here are 2 pieces of work from Scarlett, from the 'Finding Out' section of the Nando's work, set after Easter.

 She's also done a very detailed PowerPoint about musical instruments, and has received a record number of dojos!